staycation-colorado-springs

 Garden of the Gods & Red Rocks Canyon

 Another famous Colorado Springs landmark is Garden of the Gods, a beautiful place for hiking, climbing, biking, and more!
 There are many hiking trails and walking paths, and with proper permits and gear, you can climb the red rocks, too.
-And, it’s all completely free!
+The visitor center at the main entrance has some interesting displays, food, and restrooms.
+It’s all completely free!

 If you don’t want to get out, even the drive through the rocks is worth a few extra minutes on your way to other attractions.